RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Subs.md

 end sub
 ```

+!!! note
+	`ObjectMain` is parallel to the `ObjectUpdate` event seen in RSDKv4, though there the name was changed to match better.

 ## ObjectPlayerInteraction
 Called after `ObjectMain` for each active player to handle interactions between the object and the player(s).